 Calvin College has always been strongly committed to a Reformed Christian view of academic practice and community life.
 The college expects each member of its faculty to affirm and live out this Reformed perspective in every area of personal and professional endeavor.

 Broadly speaking, Calvin holds faculty to two related expressions of Reformed commitment.
 First, members of the faculty are expected to demonstrate the Reformed character of their professional work, especially the way their Christian faith shapes their teaching and scholarship.
-This demonstration may occur informally, through discussions and peer review, but it also occurs formally at the time of appointment through interviews, candidates’ written statements of their religious faith, and required pastor’s letter; and at the time of reappointment and tenure through student evaluations of teaching, department reviews of teaching and scholarship, and written statements on faith and learning.
+This demonstration may occur informally, through discussions and peer review, but it also occurs formally at the time of appointment through interviews, candidates’ written statements of their religious faith, and required pastor’s letters; and at the time of reappointment and tenure through student evaluations of teaching, department reviews of teaching and scholarship, and written statements on faith and learning.
 These formal and informal means of promoting the integration of faith and learning have helped to create a faculty and an institution which have earned high distinction in both the wider Christian community and the broader academy.

 Second, Calvin College has always expected its faculty members to demonstrate their commitment to Reformed confessions and institutions through their formal affirmations and involvement in church and school.
 As members of the broader community of Reformed believers, faculty are required to affirm certain historic Reformed creeds and confessions, to participate in the Reformed church community, especially the Christian Reformed Church, and to promote Christian schooling at all levels.
 The three specific faculty membership requirements described below do not represent a litmus test of Christian faith, nor do they imply a judgment on the integrity of the faith of those who do not meet them.
 Rather, they reflect the fact that Calvin’s place in higher education is distinguished partly by its stance as a confessional community.
 Maintaining the distinctive confessional identity of the college starts with the faculty’s affirmation of the teachings of the Reformed church, an affirmation that is nurtured through the life of the church and finds expression in a Christian philosophy of education.
 The faculty membership requirements thus reflect a desire for integrity—integrity between communal traditions and contemporary commitments as well as integrity between our institutional principles and personal belief and practice.

-1Calvin College faculty members are required to subscribe to three historic Reformed forms of unity--The Belgic Confession, The Heidelberg Catechism, and the Canons of Dort--and pledge to teach, speak, and write in harmony with the confessions.
+1. Calvin College faculty members are required to affirm the three historic Reformed forms of unity—the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort—and pledge to teach, speak, and write in harmony with the confessions.

-2Calvin College faculty members are required to be active members in good standing of a congregation in the Christian Reformed Church or a denomination in “ecclesiastical fellowship” with the CRC as defined by the CRC Synod.
+2. Calvin College faculty members are required to be active members in good standing of a congregation in the Christian Reformed Church or a denomination in “ecclesiastical fellowship” with the CRC as defined by the CRC Synod.

-The theological tradition of the Christian Reformed Church has not only shaped the college’s history, but it continues to define the college’s mission.
+The theological tradition of the Christian Reformed Church not only has shaped the college’s history, but it continues to define the college’s mission.
 The close relationship between the church and college has been the primary source of the college’s identity—the moral, spiritual, confessional, cultural, educational, theological, and historical identity that is indispensable for institutional cohesion and unity of purpose.
 At the same time, both Calvin College and the Christian Reformed Church are part of a broader Reformed confessional tradition, in recognition of which the church membership requirement can be satisfied by affiliation with other denominations with which the CRC enjoys official ties, such as the Reformed Church in America.

-The Reformed tradition insists all educational enterprises are religiously grounded, wittingly or unwittingly.
-So, too are public schools, which cannot be considered explicitly Christian, much less Reformed.
+The Reformed tradition insists that all educational enterprises are religiously grounded, wittingly or unwittingly.
+So too are public schools, which cannot be considered explicitly Christian, much less Reformed.
 Calvin College embraces Reformed Christianity as the basis of integrating faith and learning, and expects its faculty members to acknowledge that this tradition has cogency for primary and secondary education as well as for college.
 Thus, the primary reason for the Christian schooling requirement is to demonstrate commitment to a distinctive Reformed philosophy of education.

-Not all Reformed communities have developed Christian day schools; yet the particular CRC community which gave birth to Calvin College did choose long ago to develop such schools as an important means of fulfilling the communal vows, made at baptism, to help parents in rearing their children in the Christian faith.
+Not all Reformed communities have developed Christian day schools, yet the particular CRC community that gave birth to Calvin College did choose long ago to develop such schools as an important means of fulfilling the communal vows, made at baptism, to help parents in rearing their children in the Christian faith.
 This college is an integral part of a widespread network of schools established in the Reformed tradition, a community from which a substantial portion of our support and enrollment comes and one in which Calvin College has a long history of leadership.
 Thus, the requirement for Christian schooling is also an important element in maintaining fidelity to a loyal supporting community.

-The faculty membership requirements described above apply to all persons on regular appointment (full-time and reduced-load).
-Unless an exception is granted, the Form of Subscription must be signed at the time of the first appointment.
-In order to provide sufficient time to make informed decisions regarding church membership and schooling, faculty on regular appointment will normally be expected to be in compliance Form of Subscription at the first appointment.
-While they are strongly encouraged to join a Reformed church and provide Christian schooling for their children, this is not a requirement in the first two years of such appointments.
-At the time of any subsequent appointments, whether term or regular, all requirements for faculty membership apply, unless an exception is granted.
-Visiting professors and part-time instructors must support the mission of the college and are encouraged to abide by the requirements; however, their compliance with the requirements is not mandatory.
+The requirements for membership on the college faculty described above apply to all persons on regular appointment (full-time and reduced-load).
+Unless an exception is granted, the Covenant for Faculty Members must be signed at the time of the first appointment.
+In order to provide sufficient time to make an informed decision regarding church membership and schooling, faculty on regular appointment will normally be expected to be in compliance with the church membership and Christian schooling requirements by the beginning of their second year of service on the faculty.

-A list of Churches in Ecclesiastical Fellowship with the Christian Reformed Church of North America is available here:
+A list of churches in ecclesiastical fellowship with the Christian Reformed Church of North America is available here.